NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #121

 FUWAMOCO advises Ruffians to enjoy "Breaking Dimensions" however they prefer—whether that's sitting comfortably with snacks or dancing around with penlights.
 The important thing is to have fun.

+## Episode #122

+The question asks about a playful moment in *Born to be "BAU"DOL*.
+Mococo reveals she changed a part of the song unexpectedly, leading to some mischievous fun that Ruffians enjoyed.